JosephKY/outagerecorder/README.md

 ### Configuration
 These are the options you can find in `config.js`:
-`ips`: array(string): The IP addresses you want to ping `timeoutCountForOutage`: integer: The number of times all the IP addresses being pinged must time out in order for an outage to be declared.
+`ips`: array(string): The IP addresses you want to ping

+`timeoutCountForOutage`: integer: The number of times all the IP addresses being pinged must time out in order for an outage to be declared.

 `outageFolder`: string: The folder directory where you want to store outage logs.
-Leave blank to disable outage logs `pingDelay`: int: The amount of time, in milliseconds, spent between ping batches.
+Leave blank to disable outage logs.

+`pingDelay`: int: The amount of time, in milliseconds, spent between ping batches.
 All IPs are pinged at the same time.

 `pingTimeout`: int: The maximum amount of time, in milliseconds, that a ping has to return before it's considered a timeout.

 `pingHistoryFolder`: string: The folder directory where all-time ping logs are stored.
-Leave blank to disable ping logs `maxPingChunkSize`: int: The maximum amount of ping data, for each IP, that is stored in memory before it is written to all-time ping logs
+Leave blank to disable ping logs.

+`maxPingChunkSize`: int: The maximum amount of ping data, for each IP, that is stored in memory before it is written to all-time ping logs.